Excel Borders (Table of Contents)

-- Borders can be used with shortcut key Alt + H + B, which will directly take us to the Border option.
+- Borders can be used with the shortcut key Alt + H + B, which will directly take us to the Border option.

 This has been a guide to Borders in Excel.
-Here we discussed how to add Borders in Excel and use shortcuts for borders in Excel along with practical examples and downloadable excel template.
+Here we discussed how to add Borders in Excel and use shortcuts for borders in Excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –